John-Abbott-College/4A8-Notes/08_SQLite_and_Csharp.md

 When `rdr = cmd.ExecuteReader()`or `cmd.ExecuteNonQuery()` is executed, the SQL string, the value of the bound variables will be sent to SQLite.

-This step *prepares* the SQL statement (holding a pointer to the compiled SQL) if it has not already done so in a previous call to `Execute*`.
+This step *prepares* the SQL statement (holding a pointer to the compiled SQL) if it has not already done so in a previous call to `Execute`.
 The statement will then be executed.

 #### Read

 Same as *fetch*

-## Student Activities - Questions

-At the end of this lesson, you should be able to answer the following questions.
-If not, do further research.
-If you still cannot answer the questions, seek assistance from your teacher.

-* Try creating your own sql injection string
-* How do prepared statements (using parameters) prevent sql injection?

-LAB:
+## 🧩🧩 Lab

 Create a small WPF application with a text box and a button.
 When the button is pressed, run a query on your database: